lucasmafra/type-dynamo/README.md

 This way, TypeDynamo will allways make the Dynamo request that fits best to your use case.

+A great thing about *find* is that it comes with a built-in workaround for DynamoDB limitations in the size of the result for [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html), [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) and [Query](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) methods.

 Also, *find* method is strongly typed so if you try to pass invalid arguments TypeScript will complain about it.
 In our User example, all of these calls would cause a compiler error:

 ```ts